acdh-oeaw/Teaching_CBS4DH/lectures/web.md

 #### The `toggleColor()` function

 The `toggleColor()` function fires whenever the user clicks a button because in the `init()` function we told the buttons to listen for and respond to clicks.
-When `toggleColor()` fires, it finds all of the paragraphs, loops over them, and changes their color.
+When `toggleColor()` fires, it finds all of the paragraphs and tables (only one in this case), loops over them, and changes their color.
 The button that was clicked is represented in the function by the magic word `this`, and the expression `this.value` returns the value of the `@value` attribute on the `<button>` element that was clicked.
 Since those values are “red” and “green”, we can use them directly to set the color style property of the paragraphs.

 #### Watch the JavaScript work